University of Houston

 Tutoring in some languages and other support, such as learning style assessment and counceling is available from the UH Learning Support Services Center.

 The Language Acquisition Center (LAC) provides interactive tutorials, word processing capabilities, dictionaries, and Internet access for the study of world languages, literatures, and cultures.
 The LAC maintains a comprehensive collection of educational and cultural films and documentaries and software.

 - What should I expect from a language class?
+Answer

 All our language classes are small and emphasize communicative competence.
 This means that you will be actively engaging with classmates and your instructor, practicing your speaking and listening-comprehension skills in class.
 As much class time as possible will be devoted to interaction and meaningful use of the language.
 Regular attendance and active participation are mandatory to succeed in a language class.

 You will be expected to complete homework assignments (such as memorizing new words, learning new grammatical concepts, practice exercises, etc.) on a regular basis.
 Language learning is cumulative and, like learning how to play a musical instrument, requires frequent practice and repetition/review of what you have already learned.
 You will be surprised how soon you will start thinking (and perhaps even dreaming) in your target language!